dzbeda/opsschool-mid-project/Readme.md

 6. Install ekscli - How to install ?
 Run the following command
     1. curl --silent --location "https://github.com/weaveworks/eksctl/releases/latest/download/eksctl_$(uname -s)_amd64.tar.gz" | tar xz -C /tmp
     2. sudo mv /tmp/eksctl /usr/local/bin
+7. Install Helm - How to install ?
+Run the following command
+    1. curl https://raw.githubusercontent.com/helm/helm/master/scripts/get-helm-3 > get_helm.sh
+    2. chmod 700 get_helm.sh
+    3. ./get_helm.sh
+     **If you get a message that openssl must first be installed, one method to install it would be: sudo yum install openssl
-7. Update "/etc/ssh/ssh_config" file with the follwoing "StrictHostKeyChecking no"
+9. Update "/etc/ssh/ssh_config" file with the follwoing "StrictHostKeyChecking no"
-8. Clone repo - How to install ?
+10. Clone repo - How to install ?
 Run the following command
     1. Open a new folder named “mid-project”  - run the following commands
       1. mkdir mid-project
     2. cd mid-project